PadmarajBhat/Browser-based-Models-with-TensorFlow.js/Notes.md

  * fitDataset is used to feed the csv dataset into the model.
  * one hot encoding is kind of not scalable code :(
  * how did the copy paste code return different predicted value as that of hand written code ?
+  * Ans: Code compare utility helped to point out the issue.
+It was spelling mistake in the label encoding.
+It should have been "setosa" , I had "sentosa".